CMS-QLD/NNSW Summer School 2014

 - Peter Rodgers (CMS Federal Secretary and ex missionary) will guide you through the Book of Revelation.

-- Engage in God’s mission around the world and hear from CMS Missionaries serving in Jordan and Tanzania.
+- Engage in God’s mission around the world and hear from CMS Missionaries serving in Jordan, Tanzania, Japan and northern Australia – plus meet new missionaries!

-- Hear from Dr Kang-San Tan, who is one of the most respected Asian mission leaders.
-Coming from a Buddhist background, Dr Tan worked with OMF International for the last fifteen years, initially as Home Director in Malaysia, and more recently as Director of Mission Research.
-In 2006 Kang-San worked as Head of Mission Studies at Redcliffe College, UK.
-He is the official spokesperson for the World Evangelical Alliance on interfaith issues and has written extensively on indigenous Asian mission movements, Asian theology, Islam and Buddhism.
+- Hear from Dr Kang-San Tan, one of the most respected Asian mission leaders.
+Coming from a Buddhist background, Dr Tan worked with OMF International for fifteen years.
+He has written extensively on indigenous Asian mission movements, Asian theology, Islam and Buddhism.
 Dr Kang-San Tan has recently taken up the post of leader of Asia CMS.
-Asia CMS is based in Kuala Lumpur and has been established to develop high quality mission training through training centres across Asia.
+Based in Kuala Lumpur, Asia CMS was established to develop high quality mission training across Asia.

 What to expect at Summer School: